indxSearch/IndxCloudApi/README.md

 # Indx Cloud API

-A production-ready starter template for building a search service with **Indx Search**.
+A **ready-to-run** starter template for building a search service with **Indx Search**.

+**Works immediately without configuration!** No Azure accounts, OAuth setup, or email services required to get started.

 This template provides a complete Blazor Server application with REST API, user authentication, and everything you need to deploy a multi-user search service.
+Try it first, configure it later!

 ## What's Included